tfachada/thesist/template/Chapters/0-Quick-guide.typ

   )
 )<example_flex_caption>

-Look now at the image index back at the beginning of the thesis, and see the description @example_flex_caption has in there.
+Look now at the image index back at the beginning of the thesis, and see the caption @example_flex_caption has in there.
 Instead of it being cluttered with this long caption, it has the short version in there.
 Might be useful!

 === Tables